Our Team

 She has worked in patient care and has a long history specializing in customer service.
 Her extensive experience is shared with our staff as she leads classes in Client Services.

-Diane is honored to be a caregiver to her mother Judy, and share her love of the Pacific Northwest with her.
+Diane is thrilled to share her love of the Pacific Northwest with her two nieces, Sarah and Anna.
 Her favorite things to do when not working are reading, gardening, and being on the water.

 Diane has two cats, Opossum and The Panther, and is AESC’s official “Cat Lady”.
 She has even named our cat ward the Diane Gates Memorial Feline Ward, despite being very much alive.